robinboncoeur/mygitblender/README.md

 # [ Update Log ]
-Update 18-Mar-2018: version 0.5.4.
+Update 18-Mar-2018: version 0.5.5.
 Added figure and figure-type selection dropdowns.
-Added error dilogue for end users not accustomed to looking for problems in the console, but this is currently not working right.
+Added: FigureShader now displays key trapped error messages in a dialogue instead of the Info panel and on the console.

 Update 08-Jan-2018: version 0.5.0.
-Branched to PrinceShader to take advantage of the Principled Shader.
+Takes advantage of the Principled Shader for skin.
 Restructured a lot of the code, basing it on what I learned from reading JSulpis' fine example: __https://github.com/jsulpis/blender-addons__

 Update 07-Nov-2016: version 0.4.3.
 Messages successfully sent to the Info panel in the Linux version.
 Need more extensive testing, however, on the Mac and in Windows.